Do you feel a sharp stabbing or dull ache in the thighs, buttocks, knee or groin as you try to get out of bed?

 Hip Arthritis Causes

 The exact causes are still not known but it is believed that hip arthritis could result from a combination of factors like injury, increasing age, overweight, genetics, or intense physical workouts.
 Too much pressure on hip joints erodes cartilage tissue over a period of time.

-There is no single medical test that can determine incidence of hip arthritis.
+There is no single medical test that can determine the incidence of hip arthritis.
 Doctors usually seek detail medical history through a question-answer session along with a physical examination of the hip area to identify internal swelling and inflammation.
 X-rays and blood tests may also be done to identify hip arthritis.

 There is no cure for hip arthritis but the treatment involves management of pain and restoration of mobility of the person.
 This can be achieved through a combination of lifestyle changes, medication, right exercises and weight management.
-Avoid doing strenuous exercises that puts lot of pressure on hip joint.
+Avoid doing strenuous exercises that put lot of pressure on the hip joint.
 Hot or cold compresses could also prove beneficial for pain relief.

 Hip replacement surgery is also advised to those who suffer from extreme levels of pain or deformity of hip.
-The best way to prevent osteoarthritis of hip is by maintaining a healthy weight so exercise regularly to strengthen hip joints.
+The best way to prevent osteoarthritis of the hip is by maintaining a healthy weight so exercise regularly to strengthen hip joints.
 Don’t let hip arthritis dampen your zeal for life!
 Talk to your doctor to put a suitable treatment plan in place.